mattermost/compass-components/README.md

 -   node version 16.x
 -   npm version 7.x

+## How to contriute

+As we are a company committed to open-source we welcome every contribution from the wider community.
+This section should outline the very basic steps to contribute to the project.

 ### Creating a new component

 For ease of use we created a convenience `generate component` function to create a boilerplate template for new